fitzland/my-dwm/README.md

 # dwm
-my version of the dynamic window manager
+my slightly patched version of the dynamic window manager